 Vice President Albert Gore, Jr. requested that his oath of office be administered to him by Justice Ginsburg when he was sworn in for his second term as Vice President.
 Ginsburg dissented in Bush v.
 Gore (2000), the case that ended the Florida recount and effectively decided the 2000 presidential election.
-Although she is usually identified as a member of the Court’s liberal wing, Ginsburg has enjoyed good relationships with more conservative members of the Court, including her only female predecessor, Sandra Day O’Connor, and her longtime friend and fellow opera lover, the late Antonin Scalia.
+Although she was usually identified as a member of the Court’s liberal wing, Ginsbur enjoyed good relationships with more conservative members of the Court, including her only female predecessor, Sandra Day O’Connor, and her longtime friend and fellow opera lover, Antonin Scalia.

-During her years of service, Justice Ginsburg has been faced with daunting personal challenges.
+During her years of service, Justice Ginsburg was faced with daunting personal challenges.
 In 1999, she was diagnosed with colon cancer.
 She underwent surgery, chemotherapy and radiation therapy, all without missing a day of service on the bench.
 Ten years later, she was diagnosed with early-stage pancreatic cancer, and was back in court within 12 days of her successful operation.
-Ruth Bader Ginsburg appears to have recovered completely from these episodes, but her husband Martin succumbed to cancer four days after their 56th wedding anniversary in 2010.
+Ruth Bader Ginsburg recovered from these episodes, but in 2010, her husband Martin succumbed to cancer four days after their 56th wedding anniversary.

-Over the years Justice Ginsburg has been embraced by many Americans as a feminist icon and an exemplar of moral courage in the pursuit of social justice.
-Her life and work have benn celebrated in books such as the playful 2015 biography The Notorious RBG, and in the 2018 feature film, On the Basis of Sex, which portrays her early career and the landmark sex discrimination case of Moritz v.
+Over the years Justice Ginsburg was embraced by many Americans as a feminist icon and an exemplar of moral courage in the pursuit of social justice.
+Her life and work were celebrated in books such as the playful 2015 biography The Notorious RBG, and in the 2018 feature film, On the Basis of Sex, which portrays her early career and the landmark sex discrimination case of Moritz v.
 Commissioner of Internal Revenue.